w8jcik/png2nuttx/README.md

-Purpose
+png2nuttx
 ---------

-Utility extracts pixel data from *.png* images allowing to use them in NuttX OS.
+Utility extracts pixels from *.png* images, allowing to use them in NuttX OS.

 Usage example